Towards Implementing Responsible AI: Concluding Remarks

-AI ethics principles are typically high-level and do not provide tangible guidance to developers on how to develop AI systems responsibly.
-In this work, we presented an empirical study which aims to understand practitioners' perceptions of AI ethics principles and their implementation.
-Based on the interview results, the main findings are as follows:
+Existing AI ethics principles are typically high-level and do not provide tangible advice on how to design and develop responsible AI systems.
+In this work we have presented an empirical investigation with the aim of increasing the understanding of practitioners' perceptions of AI ethics principles, as well as their possible implementation.